datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 | `Page`                | `Chart`             |

 - If `Tile` is created from report then `Chart.externalUrl` is set to Report.webUrl.
-- The `Page` information is unavailable for PowerBI PaginatedReport.
+- The `Page` is unavailable for PowerBI PaginatedReport.

 ## Lineage